-The Society for Chief Officers in Transport for Scotland (SCOTS) has reviewed the most recent 'Well Maintained Highways' document and made recommendations that are appropriate for Scottish Local Authority networks using experience and knowledge of typical conditions experience on these networks.
+The Scottish Collaboration of Transportation Specialist (SCOTS) has reviewed the most recent 'Well Maintained Highways' document and made recommendations that are appropriate for Scottish Local Authority networks using experience and knowledge of typical conditions experience on these networks.

 SCOTS has further developed and agreed a treatment matrix table for given road and weather conditions and this criterion will be used by Fife Council Winter Managers and Officers in determining winter action plans and treatments.
 This treatment matrix is included in Appendix C.